-- 5.2.7 Where Federated Boards put forward projects for inclusion on the single LEP prioritised list each project will be supported by a Strategic Outline Business Case using the Business Case template which can be found on the SELEP website. - 5.2.8 Once project prioritisation has been completed, it is expected that Partners will further develop the business case for investment.
-This Business Case will support any funding bid submissions to Central Government. - 5.2.9 Before a project can be considered for inclusion in the single prioritised list, it must have been developed in consultation with the Federated Board at and received Federated Board approval.
+- 5.2.8 Where Federated Boards put forward projects for inclusion on the single LEP prioritised list each project will be supported by a Strategic Outline Business Case using the Business Case template which can be found on the SELEP website. - 5.2.9 Once project prioritisation has been completed, it is expected that Partners will further develop the business case for investment.
+This Business Case will support any funding bid submissions to Central Government. - 5.2.10 Before a project can be considered for inclusion in the single prioritised list, it must have been developed in consultation with the Federated Board and received Federated Board approval. - 5.2.11 For PAN LEP projects to be brought forward they must also receive endorsement from at least one Federated Board and a County Council or Unitary Authority to act as the promoting authority.